ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 - The implemented changes introduced a new error related to a missing method.
 - The `_ensure_shakespearean_prefix` method is being called but hasn't been implemented.
 - Previous changes may have inadvertently removed or renamed this method without updating all references.
+- The error occurs in the `_generate_response` method, which suggests that the Shakespearean prefix functionality is part of the response generation process.

 ## Hypotheses (Ranked by Likelihood)